 Figure 9.
 Comparison of the number of users per discipline in April 2011 (blue bar) and April 2012 (red bar).
+Source?

 Resource Utilization per Discipline

 Overall resource utilization during PY2 has been progressively increasing confirming the trend of PY1.
 The yearly increase of the total number of jobs executed in the infrastructure in the period May 2011-April 2012 amounts to +46.42% of the yearly job workload done from May 2010 to April 2011.